IamSanjid/RMB/README.md

   - Visual Studio 2019+ with `Desktop development with C++` components installed should be able to build this.
 (Yes, no need to manually link ImGui and GLFW libs).
 * Linux:
   - Install libx11, mesa and libxtst libs on your Linux machine.
-    - Run `sudo apt install libx11-dev mesa-common-dev libxtst-dev` on Debian/Ubuntu based Linux distros.
+    - On Debian/Ubuntu based Linux distros run `sudo apt install libx11-dev mesa-common-dev libxtst-dev`.
-    - Run `sudo pacman -Syu base-devel libx11 mesa libxtst` on Arch Linux based Linux distros.
+    - On Arch Linux based Linux distros run `sudo pacman -Syu base-devel libx11 mesa libxtst`.
+  - After installing these libs simply run `make` on the directory.
-* Other OSs you need to implement all these stuff listed [here](#for-other-platforms).
+* For other OSs/Platforms you need to implement all these stuff listed [here](#for-other-platforms).
+You also going to need GLFW 3.3+ lib for the corresponding platform/os.

 # For Other Platforms
 1. First you need to implement a global hotkey listener, for windows, a dummy window is created and `RegisterHotKey` API is used to register the hotkeys for that window and listened to `WM_HOTKEY` messages on that window. `XGrabKey` is used for X11 window manager.